axwxs/NextJS_NLP_App/README.md

 This project was built primarily using NextJS/FastAPI.

-The backend was deployed to the cloud using AWS (Lambda, APIGateway, and CDK) while the frontend GUI is hosted on Vercel.
+The backend was deployed to the cloud using AWS Lambda/APIGateway/CDK.
+The frontend GUI is hosted on Vercel.